-3.3.2 Consultation Sessions
+3.4.2 Consultation Sessions

 Consultation sessions is a term used interchangeably with revision sessions which place between Weeks 2 and 5 of Trinity Term.
-For courses with less than 40 students a 1-hour drop in session will be offered alongside a 1 hour presentation of past exam solutions to assist with revision.
+For courses with less than 40 students a 1-hour drop in session will be offered alongside a 1 hour lecture to assist with revision.
 For courses with more than 40 students, the consultation session will be scaled to the size of the course (for example, a course with 80 students would offer 2 1-hour drop in sessions).